Khoality-dev/Anime-StyleGAN2/README.md

+# StyleGAN 2

-# StyleGAN 2 - Reimplmentation on Pytorch with friendly UI allowing to observe real-time training footstep
+A reimplmentation of StyleGAN 2 in Pytorch with friendly UI allowing to observe real-time training footstep
 ## Requirements
 - CUDA 11.3 and CUDNN v8.2.0
 - Python 3.7.16